-While many cannabis users would probably say that there’s no such thing as a cannabis addiction, many others are adamant that cannabis is an addictive product.
+While many cannabis users would probably say that there’s no such thing as a cannabis addiction, others are adamant that cannabis is addictive.

 So, is cannabis addictive or not?

-The most important factor in developing an addiction to cannabis is an individual’s biochemistry, and approximately only one out of ten people are prone to become psychologically addicted to the active ingredients in pot (cannabinoids).
+The most important factor in developing an addiction to cannabis is an individual’s biochemistry, as approximately one out of ten people are prone to becoming psychologically addicted to active ingredients in cannabis.

 Dependence vs addiction

-For medical experts, addiction has to cover both the physical and the psychological compulsive need to use a substance (or for instance gambling, which clearly isn’t a substance, but also has an addictive effect), without considering the possible detrimental consequences.
+Addiction constitutes both the physical and psychological compulsive need to use a substance (or for instance gambling, which clearly isn’t a substance, but also has an addictive effect), without considering the possible detrimental consequences.

 Another important thing to consider is the difference between physical and psychological addiction.

 Substances like alcohol, heroin and cocaine can cause severe physical addiction.
-People with these kinds of addictions need the substance to function “normally”.
+People addicted to them need these substances to function “normally”.
 If they don’t take the substance, they’ll go through a painful withdrawal phase.

-Unlike the physically addicted, people with psychological addictions don’t go through the process of withdrawal once they stop using a substance.
+Unlike those who are physically addicted, people with psychological addictions don’t go through the process of withdrawal once they stop using a substance.

-Dependency is a disorder which is usually associated with prescription medication like painkillers, ADD drugs, antidepressants and other similar narcotics.
+Dependency is a disorder that is usually associated with prescription medication like painkillers, ADD drugs, antidepressants and other similar narcotics.

 Tolerance is a completely different story.